tyzhang97/transbrain/README.md

 See full list in environment.yml file.

 ## License
-This project is covered under the APA 2.0 License.
+This project is covered under the Apache 2.0 License.

 ## Support
 For questions and comments, please file a Github issue and/or email Shangzheng Huang(huangshangzheng@ibp.ac.cn)